riverford/text-statistics-test/README.md

 # Technical Test
 We would like you to build an SPA that calculates statistics about text files submitted to it and displays those statistics in a useful form.
-The solution should be built using modern JavaScript (not TypeScript).
+The solution should be built using modern JavaScript or TypeScript.

 ## Required Statistics
 - Whitespace delimited word count